increasingardor/ReXodus/README.md

 * Attempts to parse and download from other unknown sources

 ## How to install and use this repository
-To install these files, copy the contents of this repository to the directory fo your choice.
+To install these files, copy the contents of this repository to the directory of your choice.
 If you have git and pip installed, you can run `pip install git+https://github.com/increasingardor/ReXodus.git`.

 In either case, then run `pip install -r requirements.txt` to install the packages dependencies.